Another Way to Save

 Scholarships Offered Through the SMCC Foundation

-The SMCC Foundation awards over $200,000 in scholarships to over 200 students annually.
+The SMCC Foundation awards approximately $200,000 in scholarships to over 200 students annually.
 Scholarships are also offered by the Foundation for Maine’s Community Colleges and the Maine Community College System.

 Who qualifies for SMCC scholarships?